 - You have no other coverage in a health care plan

-There are a plethora of available options that veterans are eligible to use. in this section, we will therefore acquaint you with a few key benefits and ways in which you can utilize them if you qualify for the programs and/or benefits:
+There are a plethora of options that veterans are eligible to use.
+In this section, we will acquaint you to a few key benefits and ways they can be utilized by people who qualify for the programs and/or benefits:

 Automotive Adaptive Equipment (AAE):

-Automobile Adaptive Equipment program permits physically disabled persons to enter, and/or operate motor vehicles.
+The Automobile Adaptive Equipment (AAE) program allows physically disabled persons to enter and/or operate motor vehicles.
 The vets are trained through the VA Driver Rehabilitation Program on how to safely conduct vehicles along the country’s roads and highways.
 The VA uses necessary equipment such as:

 - Under vehicle lifts (UVL’S)